ExtensityAI/symbolicai/README.md

 pip install symbolicai
 ```

 Before the first run, define exports for the required `API keys` to enable the respective engines.
-This will register the keys in the internal storage.
+This will register the keys in the internally for subsequent runs.
 By default `SymbolicAI` currently uses OpenAI's neural engines, i.e. GPT-3 Davinci-003, DALL·E 2 and Embedding Ada-002, for the neuro-symbolic computations, image generation and embeddings computation respectively.
 However, these modules can easily be replaced with open-source alternatives.
 Examples are
 - [OPT](https://huggingface.co/docs/transformers/model_doc/opt) or [Bloom](https://huggingface.co/bigscience/bloom) for neuro-symbolic computations,
 - [Craiyon](https://www.craiyon.com/) for image generation,
 - and any [BERT variants](https://huggingface.co/models) for semantic embedding computations.